pyrocms/pyrocms-docs/content/plugins/streams/entry-looping.md

 {{ /streams:bands }}{{ /noparse }}

-There is no real advantage to using the short syntax, except for saving some paramter space, which may come in handy if you have a lot of paramters.
+There is no real advantage to using the short syntax, except for saving some paramter space, which may come in handy if you have a lot of parameters.

 ## Filtering by Date